Pd2VoidTeam/VoidUI/README.md

 VoidUI is a UI mod for PAYDAY 2.
 It features an overhaul of the default HUD
 Copyright (C) 2017 Xeletron

-## What's new in 0.5.1 (2017.08.21)
+## What's new in 0.5.2 (2017.08.26 AEST)
-- Fixed some bugs that were created by the last update
-- Added heist intro for crime spree
-- Fixed the bleedout panel overlapping with the health values
-- Further improved suspicion meter
+- Localization improvement
+- You can now change how detailed Bain is with announcing the next assault wave.
+  Standard will make Bain tell you when the wave starts in 30 seconds (new) Verbrose will make Bain tell you when the wave starts every 10 seconds (old behaviour)

 ## Credits
 - Most part of the hud made by Xeletron